B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ## 4. Tokenizing

 Next, we need to tokenize the words and convert them to integers before feeding them into the model.
 I broke down the sentences to words and then tokenized the words by assigning an integer to each unique word.
-After data cleaning and removing the outliers there ever 1698 unique words/tokens in the dataset.
+After data cleaning and removing the outliers there were 1698 unique words/tokens in the dataset.

 ## 5. Word Embeddings